-The more specific your question is, the more likely it will get answered.
-Questions such as: “How does BFS work?” or “How come the solution to a discussion problem is this?” can be hard for us to respond to, as its hard for us to tell what you’re really stuck on.
-If you walk us through your thoughts, we can better address the problem you are facing.
+Try to avoid too open-ended/vague questions such as: “How does BFS work?” or “How come the solution to a discussion problem is this?” or “How does this proof from the textbook work?”
+This keeps us guessing on what you are really stuck on.
+If you walk us through your thoughts and reference specific lines that you find confusing, we can better address the problem you are facing.
 It may even help us uncover any misunderstandings that you may have.

 Please try to post homework questions publicly as follow-ups on the appropriate question threads whenever possible.
 If your question is too detailed/revealing to fit there, that’s a sign that your question is better answered during office hours.
 We do not have the bandwidth to pre-grade answers on Piazza, so detailed private HW questions are discouraged.